Choosing the right SFT dataset for your LLM

 Improving performance on specific tasks

 The SFT refines the capabilities of LLMs by exposing them to annotated data that is relevant to a given task.
 For example, in the field of code generation, the SFT has demonstrated its effectiveness by improving the accuracy, efficiency, and readability of the code produced by models, while reducing errors and increasing security.
+Using well-prepared SFT datasets can also increase the speed of model adaptation and deployment, enabling faster project turnaround times.

 Correcting biases and aligning model behavior